lemanschik/lemanschik/.github/README.md

 - [ ] https://github.com/tc39/proposal-type-annotations - Avoid writing Type Annotations as JSDOC Comment
     - Implementations
     - [ ] https://github.com/nodejs/node/pull/53725
+- [ ] CodeOss ESM Extensions via Source Maps.
+   - [ ] TODO: Write a good explainer what why who and where and when like enables costimization of codeOss without rebuilding so can run multiple instances with diffrent Settings.
+Nothing needs to be more easy code costumizeable as the IDE!

 ## Other Stuff